-I'm so excited to be back at Zippah Recording this summer doing studio pre-production on some brand new material!
-We've also been working on a special arrangement of a 19th century hymn that my great-great grandfather used to sing while being held in a Civil War prison camp.
+I'm excited to be back at Zippah Recording this fall doing studio pre-production on some brand new material.
+I've also been working on a special arrangement of a 19th century hymn that my great-great grandfather William Laban Brown used to sing as a Union solder in the Civil War, which I recently discovered from his wartime letters to my great-great grandmother back in Knoxville, TN.
 Thanks to the amazing Andy Santospago for lending his talent on banjo, mandolin and lap steel.
 Stay tuned for more news!

 I grew up in South Carolina in the foothills of the Blue Ridge Mountains, in a house surrounded by large oak trees and filled with music, live and recorded, which growing up gave me a conviction that the world was a sturdy, melodious place that would always make me sneeze.
 My earliest music influences were the R&B tunes from my brother's glorious stash of 45's - Bill Withers, The Brothers Johnson, Stevie Wonder.
 A few years later I discovered folk and bossanova from my parents' dog-eared record collection, playing their Joni Mitchell and Astrud Gilberto records until we had to buy replacement copies.